pixlbreaker/CSC290-Attach-4/README.md

 ### Releases 💾
 - Easiest way to get the game is from the releases page found [here](https://github.com/pixlbreaker/CSC290-Attach-4/releases)

-- If not you can download the github repository with the above link.
+- If not, you can download the github repository with the link below.

     ```bash
     $ git clone https://github.com/pixlbreaker/CSC290-Attach-4.git